-Okay, you’ve read Introduction to QA Strategy, and now you’re ready to build and run your smoke, happy path, and regression tests.
+Okay, you’ve read our post on QA Strategy, and now you’re ready to build and run your smoke suite, happy path, and regression tests.

 In this article, we cover:

 - The tradeoffs you should consider as you evaluate which tests you plan to write using Visual Editor and when to execute them using Rainforest Automation or the Tester Community

 - Which types of tests you can’t run using automation, as well as which tests can be run with automation but probably shouldn’t be

 - Why you might want to write your tests using either Visual Editor or Plain-Text Editor

 - Which types of tests are well suited for Rainforest Automation and Tester Community testing

 Smoke tests are the core business-critical tests you run frequently—maybe several times a day if you hook them into your CI tool.
 Because these tests constitute your core functionality that likely doesn’t change often, you should automate them whenever possible.
 Thus, you can run them regularly without driving up costs—especially if you hook the tests into a CI pipeline.
 Moreover, you benefit from faster run times than you could expect from human testers (4 minutes versus 17 minutes on average).

 In summary, write these tests using Visual Editor so they can be executed by Rainforest Automation.

 These tests are designed to ensure product stability.
 However, because you run them less frequently than your core smoke suite, the benefits of automation are less apparent.
 Of course, faster and cheaper is usually better, but automation might not be better suited in this case.